polairelabs/PenguinShip/README.md

 - Navigate to the top right and click on the green **Authorize** button and paste the __access-token preceded by the word "Bearer"__ in the value field, e.g "Bearer access-token"
 - Click on "Authorize".
 You're now ready to use authenticated endpoints!

+## Database Updates

+We use Flyway for database migrations.
+To add a new database migration script, follow these steps:

+1. Create a new SQL file in the resources/db/migration directory.

+2. Ensure that the SQL file follows the correct naming convention for migration files, which is `V<VERSION_NUMBER>__<MIGRATION_NAME>.sql`.
+For example, `V1__Initial_Setup.sql` or `V2__Add_New_Table.sql`.

+3. When you run the production stack, Flyway will automatically handle the updates by executing the migration scripts in the correct order based on their version numbers.

+*Local dev doesn't use Flyway, but uses `spring.jpa.hibernate.ddl-auto=create-drop` to create the tables and drop them when the API stops running locally*

 ## Continuous Integration

 This project uses a Continuous Integration (CI) pipeline with GitHub Actions.
 When new changes are pushed to the `main` branch, the CI pipeline is triggered.